-If there is no agreement, Leeds City Council will decide which address will be used, based on where the child spends the majority of the school week.
+For applications made in the normal round, If there is no agreement, the local authority will decide on our behalf which address will be used.
+This decision will be based on where the child spends the majority of the school week.
 If the child spends equal time with each parent, they will use the address where the child is registered with their doctor.

-If parents disagree on an application
+If parents disagree on an application made in the normal round